withabubaker/Using-Grafana-and-Prometheus-to-Monitor-Raspberry-Pi-Services/README.md

 prometheus.exe --config.file=prometheus.yml
 ```

-## Install and Configure Node Exporter (this will grap the metrics from your pi)
+## Install and Configure Node Exporter, this will grab the metrics from the Raspberry Pi

 1. Install the node on your Raspberry Pi
 ```bash